BIOGRAPHY: 2023

 Empathy Test then embarked on their first ever (headline) tour of France, stopping off at Rock 'n" Eat in Lyon on 9th February with support from Je T'Aime and Saigon Blue Rain, at Le Ferrailleur in Nantes on 10th February, and at La Boule Noire in Paris on 11th February with Saigon Blue Rain and The Midnight Computers.
 Although not hugely well attended (approximately 60 tickets sold in Lyon and Nantes and over 100 in Paris) the band returned home happy.

-Following the French trip, vocalist Isaac went out on tour again, this time "solo and electronically", as main support for Aesthetic Perfection, where he performed specially prepared remixes of a selection of Empathy Test songs he had created himself.
-Using eight loops for each track, which he triggered using a Launchkey and Ableton live, making each of the performances unique.
+In April, Isaac Howlett went out on tour again, this time "solo and electronically", as main support for Aesthetic Perfection, where he performed specially prepared remixes of a selection of Empathy Test songs he had created himself.
+Using eight loops for each track, which he triggered using a Launchkey and Ableton live, he made each of the performances unique.

 The Aesthetic Perfection tour took Isaac to Berlin, Dresden, Russelsheim, The Hague (for the first time), back to Paris, Oberhausen, Braunschweig, Budapest (for the first time), Vienna, Munich and finally, Halle (Saale).
 In between, the full band, with David Leisser on drums and Nadine Green on keys, performed a storming set at Dark Malta on 22nd April, with Philip Frech (previously Huemer) back on the sound desk.

-Meanwhile, the band began announcing the first confirmed dates of the rescheduled Monsters tour of the USA, although now it had expanded to include three dates in Canada.
+Meanwhile, the band began announcing the first confirmed dates of the rescheduled Monsters Tour of the USA, although now it had expanded to include three dates in Canada.
+The Monsters Tour of North America, as it became, was booked by Darker Side of Light Promotions and featured Dallas, Texas-based band NITE as main support, performing as a duo, Catherine Moan at three selected dates, and local supports.
+Unable to bring Nadine, Empathy Test again hired Avi Ghosh to play keyboards.